-13. Skeleton Key
+Skeleton Key Cocktail

-The skeleton key is sure to open the door to good times using a perfect blend of bourbon, elderflower liqueur, and a combination of lemon juice, ginger beer, and bitters to create a wonderful highball style cocktail that is flavorful and classical.
+Use a perfect blend of bourbon, elderflower liqueur, and a combination of lemon juice, ginger beer, and bitters to create a wonderful highball style cocktail that is flavorful and classical.

 Les Fleurs du Mal (The Flowers of Evil)

 Made using rose petal vodka, lemon juice, egg white, and absinthe, this cocktail is quite simple but looks great especially when served in a white glass.

-17. Jekyll and Gin
+Jekyll & Gin

-The idea is that you garnish this drink with a glowstick to make the cocktail glow lilac in daylight and turn black under a blacklight.
+The idea is that you garnish the Jekyll & Gin with a glowstick to make the cocktail glow lilac in daylight and turn black under a blacklight.

 The ingredients consist of gin, lemon juice, and grenadine with a large helping of ice.
 Mix well and top with tonic water – adding a glow stick (or not) for an ethereal visual effect.